-Some argue, though, that the emotional granularity of adults and children is comparable, pointing to research that found children and adults report similar levels of emotional reactivity, but differ in how they manage their responses when viewing valenced stimuli (Silvers et al., 2012).
-While individuals undoubtedly experience nuanced and powerful emotions across the lifespan, the ways in which affective profiles may change over development is not fully understood.

-Previous investigations have identified neural structures that undergo developmental changes between childhood and adulthood, and which may drive changes in affective cognition.
-Among the structures identified by this body of research that undergo connective and functional changes across the lifespan are the ventromedial prefrontal cortex (vmPFC) (Gee et al., 2013; Jalbrzikowski et al., 2017), amygdala (AMY) (Davis & Whalen, 2000; Gabard-Durnam et al., 2014; Perlman & Pelphrey, 2011), and nucleus accumbens (NAcc) (Levita et al., 2009).
+Previous studies have identified neural regions that undergo structural and functional changes in parallel with these cognitive and behavioral developments, including the ventromedial prefrontal cortex (vmPFC) (Gee et al., 2013; Jalbrzikowski et al., 2017), amygdala (AMY) (Davis & Whalen, 2000; Gabard-Durnam et al., 2014; Perlman & Pelphrey, 2011), and nucleus accumbens (NAcc) (Levita et al., 2009).
 In adults, the amygdala and ventral striatum (VS), in which the NAcc is situated, may process the perception of valence and exert neuromodulatory influences on prefrontal circuitry (Davis & Whalen, 2000; Levita et al., 2009).
-The vmPFC demonstrates a distinct pattern of outputs to the amygdala and NAcc, which may function as an affect and attention network (Bhanji et al., 2019).
-However, this may not be true for young children, as vmPFC-amygdala connectivity strengthens across normative development, only reaching adult-like patterns of functional connectivity around age 10 (Gee et al., 2013).
-Furthermore, amygdala-to-vmPFC projections emerge prior to vmPFC-to-amygdala projections in rodents (Bouwmeester et al., 2002a; 2002b), which suggests younger individuals may be at a deficit to modulate affective experiences via prefrontal-subcortical feedback loops.
-This coincides with behavioral data, as adults present greater emotional stability than their younger counterparts (Larson et al., 1980; Noftle & Fleeson, 2010; Silvers et al., 2016).
+The vmPFC demonstrates a distinct pattern of outputs back to the amygdala and NAcc, which may function as an affect and attention network (Bhanji et al., 2019).
+However, the quality of the relationship between these structures may be different for young children and adults, as mPFC-amygdala connectivity alters from positive to negative around age 10, with the valenced association in regional activation strengthening across normative development (Gee et al., 2013).
+Furthermore, amygdala-to-vmPFC projections emerge prior to vmPFC-to-amygdala projections in rodents (Bouwmeester et al., 2002a; 2002b), which may offer a mechanism that explains behavioral studies finding that adults demonstrate greater emotional stability than children (Larson et al., 1980; Noftle & Fleeson, 2010; Silvers et al., 2017), as younger individuals may be at a deficit to modulate affective experiences via prefrontal-subcortical feedback loops.
+Late prefrontal development may be crucial to affective development in other ways, too, as the vmPFC has been tied to neural signatures of emotion classification in adults (Saarimaki et al., 2016), which may support research finding children have underdeveloped emotion differentiation skills relative to adults (Pons, Harris, & de Rosnay, 2004).
+Changes in classification may actively shape neural representations within the mPFC, as well as the amygdala and ventral anterior insula (Satpute et al., 2016).